 What happens after you applied?

-After applying for our student insurance you will immediately receive an automatic confirmation by email from International Insurances.
+After applying for our student insurance you will receive an automatic confirmation by email from Insure To Study.
+This confirmation will also contain a temporay policy (‘Pre-polis’).
 If you didn’t receive it, please check your spam folder.

 I feel sick (nausea).
 What do I do?
 Who do I call or see?

 In the Netherlands the first one to see, when you don’t feel well is a general practitioner (GP).
 He/she will advise you on what to do, look for the cause and suggest treatments.
 You need a referral from a general practitioner for medicines, a medical test or to see a specialist in the hospital.